xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 The $W_K$ has the same dimension as $W_Q$ (`[12288, 128]`).
 The $\vec{Q_i}$ is also a `[8, 128]` vector.
 Thus, when multiplying $QK^T$, we will get a `[8, 8]` matrix as shown above.

-Note that The results of the dot products between the query and key vectors range from $-\infty$ to $\infty$ However, what we want is a probability distribution that tells us how much attention should be paid to each key vector.
+Note that the results of the dot products between the query and key vectors range from $-\infty$ to $\infty$.
+However, what we want is a probability distribution that tells us how much attention should be paid to each key vector.
 To achieve this, we apply the `softmax` function, which turns the raw scores into positive values and scales them, so they add up to 1, forming a valid probability distribution.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-8.png">